HOW TO INCREASE YOUR SAUNA TEMPERATURE

 Ensure your heater (if you have the KIP), is mounted so the bottom of the heater is about 5-7” from the ground.
 If it is any higher, the hot air will be less likely to heat the lower part of your sauna.

 - Move the temperature sensor lower.
 The purpose of the high-limit sensor is to shut off your heater if the room gets too hot.
 Since heat rises, if your sensor is too high, it could trigger the heater shut-off prematurely.
-We recommend placing the sensor 18” above and 18” to the side of the heater, but bringing it slightly lower may result in higher temperatures.
+We recommend placing the sensor 14"-18" down from the ceiling and 14"-18" away from the heater.

 - Do not overpack the heater with sauna stones.
 Each KIP heater comes with a box of sauna stones –– you should have 5-10 stones left over.
 Fill the heater by starting with the smallest rocks and add stones until the elements are just covered.

 - Close the vents.
 Most Almost Heaven saunas come with a set of vents: one under the heater to pull in fresh air, and a second near the ceiling on the wall opposite the heater to exhaust.
 We recommend leaving these vents open as the heater is warming up to avoid triggering the high-limit sensor.
 There is no harm in closing them as you begin your session and opening them again if it gets stuffy.
 For barrel sauna users, keeping the corks in the drain stave will prevent cold air from entering the bottom.